JKlim99/pure-php-mvc-structure/README.md

 - This is a base code structure of using pure PHP with Model View Controller (MVC) architecture
 - The use of router is implemented as well
 - It helps in making ease of PHP website development
+- Inspired by the code structure of Laravel

 # File Structure
 Model